Thogsit/Flexeme/README.md

 This project provides several implementations for commit untagling and proposes a new representation of git patches by projecting the patch onto a PDG.

+**Note: The repository uses git lfs and as such needs it installed when being cloned for correctly fetching the `extractor.zip` file.**

 ## Repository Structure
 We provide an artificial corpus and a way of building such corpora in `./tangle_concerns`.